 Windows 10 installation

-In your Downloads directory, double click the Files.com Installer application.
+In your Downloads directory, double click the Files.com Installer file.

 Select the Install button to begin installation.